Rated 4.9/5 by verified buyers

 • NFPA 170 pictogram signs (running-man symbol) permitted when approved by the AHJ

-• Directional indicators (chevrons or arrows) required when the exit direction is not immediately apparent
+• Directional indicators (chevron-type) required when the exit direction is not immediately apparent

 Placement

-• Required at every exit door and wherever the path to an exit is not immediately visible
+• Required wherever the exit or the path to an exit is not immediately visible; main exterior exit doors that are obvious and clearly identifiable are excepted

 • Viewing distance must not exceed the sign's listed viewing distance or 100 feet, whichever is less

-• Bottom of sign not more than 80 inches (6 ft 8 in) above the floor when mounted above a door
+• Bottom of sign not more than 80 inches (6 ft 8 in) above the top of the door opening when mounted above a door

 • Floor-proximity signs: 6-18 inches above floor (required in some occupancies for smoke conditions)